 - Typically: 4 quarts water, 2 tablespoons salt, and 1 pound of pasta

 - Use a large pot (this is the one I use) to boil water and cook ravioli.
-This allows movement for the stuffed pasta (still good rule of thumb for short pasta)
+This allows movement for the stuffed pasta (a good rule of thumb for all pasta).

 - Make sure you have plenty of water in the pot.